 Do I Need to Retire an American Flag That Touches the Ground?

-While you should strive to keep your American flag in the air at all times, you don’t have to necessarily destroy or retire your American flag if it touches the ground.
+While you should strive to keep your American flag in the air at all times, you don’t have to necessarily destroy or retire your US flag if it touches the ground.
 The only time when you should destroy or retire an American flag is when it’s severely soiled or damaged to the point where it’s no longer fitting to display.
 If your American flag touches the ground, pick it up and reattach it to the flagpole.
 Just remember to secure it in place so that it doesn’t fall or otherwise touch the ground again.

 How High Should I Display the American Flag?